Dirt 5

 Dirt 5 is a simcade racing video game developed and published by Codemasters.
 The game was released for PlayStation 4, Windows, and Xbox One on 6 November 2020, for Xbox Series X/S on 10 November, and for PlayStation 5 on 12 November (for North America, Oceania, Japan, and South Korea) and 19 November (for most other regions), for Stadia on 24 March 2021, and for Luna on 15 July 2021.
-It was the last video game released by Codemasters as a publisher before acquired by Electronic Arts (EA) on 18 February 2021.
+It was the last video game released by Codemasters as a publisher before being acquired by Electronic Arts (EA) on 18 February 2021.

 Gameplay

 Dirt 5 is a racing game focused on off-road racing.
 Disciplines within the game include rallycross, ice racing, Stadium Super Trucks and off-road buggies.
 Players can compete in events in a wide range of locations, namely Arizona, Brazil, China, Greece, Italy, Morocco, Nepal, New York City, Norway and South Africa.
 The game includes a dynamic weather system and seasons, which affect the racing; for example, the player can only compete in ice racing events in New York during winter months.
 A four-player splitscreen system is also introduced into the game.

 Dirt 5 also features a narrative-focused career mode that pits the player character against a rival driver called Bruno Durand (voiced by Nolan North) in a series of championships.
 The player also has a mentor called Alex “AJ” Janiček (voiced by Troy Baker) who provides them with advice throughout their career.
 The game was also not to feature a cinematic replay.
 Instead, the game would follow in a series of podcasts by Donut Media that follows the storyline.